-We do not believe that our cash, cash equivalents and marketable securities have significant risk of default or illiquidity.
-While we believe our cash and cash equivalents do not contain excessive risk, we cannot provide absolute assurance that in the future our investments will not be subject to adverse changes in market value.
+We do not believe that our cash, cash equivalents and short-term investments have significant risk of default or illiquidity.
+While we believe our cash, cash equivalents and short-term investments do not contain excessive risk, we cannot provide absolute assurance that in the future our investments will not be subject to adverse changes in market value.
 In addition, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits.